cslab/csspin/docs/howtoplugins.rst

 ================

-1. When `spin` starts, it makes sure that all plugins requested by ``spinfile.yaml`` are availabe by installing installable plugins that are not yet installed.
+1. When `spin` starts, it makes sure that all plugins requested by ``spinfile.yaml`` are available by installing installable plugins that are not yet installed.

 2. Then, plugins are topologically sorted by their dependencies and